InexperiencedMe/barrel/README.md

 # Barrel (BaRL)
 ## Raising the (lowest) bar of RL implementations

 Development phase.
-Discrete action space doesn't work, continuous action space works just fine, but we haven't tested for more than 20k steps
+Discrete and continuous action space should work just fine.
+Hybrid action space doesn't work yet.
+Only SAC algorithm is implemented for now.

 ### What is it?